Can a Green Prescription help you lead a healthier lifestyle?

 Once referred by your doctor or nurse, our Healthy Lifestyles Team at Sport Wellington will contact you and get you underway with a suitable activity programme.
 We’ll provide the support, advice and resources needed to help reduce barriers and get you started on a journey to a healthier lifestyle.

-GRx starts as phone support, but we will work with you to find the best solution and support for your circumstances
+GRx involves phone support, face-to- face consultations and group programmes, but we will work with you to find the best solution and support for your circumstances

 Green Prescription Plus (GRxPlus)

-GRxPlus is a more intensive programme for adults with pre-diabetes, cardiovascular risk, or other chronic medical conditions who are ready to accept a higher level of support.
+GRxPlus is a more intensive programme for adults who are ready to accept a higher level of support.
 GRxPlus involves free one-on-one consultations with our team and/or small group programmes that involve activity sessions, nutrition education, cooking workshops and other wellbeing related topics - see the Healthy Lifestyle Programmes page for upcoming programmes.

 Who is a Green Prescription for?